kevinicoliver/SOES1017/README.md

-# SOES1015
+# SOES1017
-Data sets and package dependencies for my SOES1015 Data Literacy and Analysis module at the University of Southampton.
+Data sets and package dependencies for SOES1017 at the University of Southampton, based on [the git](https://github.com/tomezard/SOES1015)